 Coorparoo (Post Code 4151)

-Coorparoo, a suburb in Brisbane, QLD is located just 4 kilometres from Brisbane’s Central Brisbane District (CBD).
-Situated on the south-eastern side of Brisbane, Coorparoo enjoys easy access to Brisbane central along either the Story Bridge or the Southeast Freeway.
+Coorparoo is a suburb in Brisbane located just 4 kilometres from Brisbane’s Central Brisbane District (CBD).
+Situated on the south-eastern side of Brisbane, Coorparoo enjoys easy access to Brisbane central.
+Access is easy along either the Story Bridge or the Southeast Freeway.
 It’s slightly closer to the city and more urban than suburbs such as Camp Hill.
 As a result, it is perfect for those who want to enjoy the quieter lifestyle of the suburbs while still being close to the city.
 Coorparoo is known for its hilly pockets, as well as its stunning architecture and art déco style homes.

 A once quiet and unknown suburb, Coorparoo is increasingly becoming one of the sought after locations.
 Coorparoo is now a fashionable choice in the trend towards inner city living.
 It appeals to young couples and professionals who are leaning towards Coorparoo rentals for shorter travel time and commute to the city.
-Our extensive experience in property management Coorparoo means we offer expert services to manage your investment property here, or to advise tenants on renting here.
+Our extensive experience in property management Coorparoo means we offer expert services to manage your investment property here.
+And we have all the information to advise tenants on renting here.

 Housing style and demographics